 Mark Antony makes this name ancient; two popular saints made it widely used throughout the Middle Ages and into the 21st century.
 It feels both sophisticated and British (think Welsh actor Anthony Hopkins) and accessibly Italian-American, though usually shortened to Tony (think Danza).
 But really, the name spans the globe.
 Jeremy and Zachary has risen and fallen, but Anthony remains a Top 100 favorite, putting it with the classic boy names.

 Legendary Arthur ranked in the US Top 100 through the 1960s.
 No wonder we can name so many famous men by the name: playwright Miller, Sherlock creator Conan Doyle, tennis great Ashe.
 King Henry VII of England gave the name to his first-born, but he died before ascending the throne.
 Instead, King Arthur brings to mind all of the pageantry and story of the Knights of the Round Table.
 The name strikes a nice balance – it feels substantial and serious, but also romantic.
-Today it remains relatively underused, but is gaining steadily in use.
+Today it remains relatively underused, but is showing signs of a revival.

-Benjamin recently entered the US Top Ten, making it more popular than ever before.
-A long list of Ben names promises to follow, too, from Bennett to Benicio.
+Benjamin is solidly established in the US Top Ten, making it more popular than ever before.
+A long list of Ben names promises to follow, too, from Bennett to Benicio to Benedict.
 And yet, Benjamin is no newcomer.
 The Old Testament name belonged to the youngest of Jacob’s twelve sons.
 It features prominently in US history, thanks to entrepreneur, inventor, and statesman Benjamin Franklin.
 Gentle Ben was a bear, leaping from a children’s book to a television series in the late 1960s.
 But other famous Bens have been Hollywood stars (Affleck, Stiller, Whishaw) and athletes (Roethlisberger), plus musicians and more.

 Quick – name a Charles!
-From Darwin to Dickens, Barkley to Brown, chances are that you can easily name a dozen.
-Some go by Charlie; others by Chuck.
-Nicknames abound for this classic name.
+From Darwin to Dickens, Barkley to Brown, chances are that you know a dozen.
+Nicknames abound for this classic choice.
 A Germanic name, the early medieval ruler Charles the Great went down in history as Charlemagne.
 It’s been in use throughout Europe ever since.
 American parents sometimes prefer to put friendly nickname Charlie on the birth certificate instead, but Charles remains the evergreen classic.

 Daniel sounds gentle, but we know him best as he who fearlessly entered the lion’s den.
 Another Old Testament find, this name has been popular for long in the US that it no longer feels as Biblical as, say, Isaiah or Elijah.
 Instead, Daniel brings to mind actors (Craig, Radcliffe, Day-Lewis), along with mathematician Bernoulli, journalist Rather, and countless more accomplished figures.
 Irish folk song “Danny Boy” makes for a built-in lullaby, or there’s Elton John’s 1973 ballad “Daniel.”